Coding consent¶

 For this reason it is critical that you confirm informed consent before using any data from a response!
 This is baked into the Lookit experimenter interface: you actually do not receive access to responses, or to the associated child, account, or demographic data, until you confirm consent using the consent manager.

-Responses submitted on Lookit start out with a consent status of ‘Pending.’
-Then a researcher working on this study can either ‘approve’ or ‘reject’ the consent video.
+Responses to your Lookit study will first appear in your study’s ‘Consent Manager’ page, and they start out with a consent status of ‘Pending’.
+Then a researcher working on this study can either ‘Approve’ or ‘Reject’ the consent video.
+Responses with approved consent become available to the researcher through the study’s ‘Study Responses’ page.

 Managing consent rulings¶

-At the left, you will see a list of responses.
-By default the responses with ‘Pending’ consent status are displayed; you can use the dropdown menu to show ‘Accepted’ or ‘Rejected’ consent videos instead.
+On the left, you will see a list of responses.
+By default the responses with ‘Pending’ consent status are displayed; you can use the dropdown menu at the top of this section to show ‘Accepted’ or ‘Rejected’ consent videos instead.
+Note that you may need to use the scroll bar on the right side of the list to see all of the responses listed.

 Making consent rulings¶

-Watch the video, and decide whether it shows informed consent.
-You can choose to ‘Accept’ or ‘Reject’ a response, and can enter a comment if desired to keep track of any additional information.
+For each response session in your list, you should watch the video and decide whether it shows informed consent.
+You can choose to ‘Accept’ or ‘Reject’ a response by changing the value in that response’s dropdown box.
+You can also add a comment about that response or consent decision, if desired, to keep track of any additional information.
 You can enter a comment without changing the consent ruling (e.g., to say “Emailed this family to confirm consent”).
 In general, you should ‘accept’ consent only when the consent video shows an adult reading the consent statement audibly (or signing in ASL), but see the Terms of Use for details (for instance, you may be able to contact a family to confirm consent by email in some cases).

-Repeat for each consent video.
-When you are done for now, click ‘Submit Rulings and Comments’ to save your judgments.
-These changes will immediately be reflected in the number of responses available in the ‘individual responses’ and ‘all responses’ views, as well as with respect to demographic and participant data you have access to.
+Repeat this process for each response session in your list.
+Any responses that you leave as ‘pending’ will be available on this page for you to come back to later.
+When you are done for now, click ‘Submit Rulings and Comments’ at the bottom of your response list to save your rulings and comments.
+Any comments you have added will appear inside the relevant response in the response list.
+Any changes to your ‘accepted’ responses will be immediately be reflected in the number of responses available on your ‘Study Responses’ page, as well as with respect to the demographic and participant data you have access to.

 Consent rulings can be changed after an initial ruling is made; for instance, you can use the dropdown menu to display ‘Accepted’ responses and either ‘Reject’ or ‘Revert to pending.’